 Lowland dipterocarp forests

-The size of their trunk can be truly awesome: the total circumference of a single mature strangler fig with all its stems can be more than 10 m.
-These fig trees produce fruits frequently and are a major food source for many animals.
+Other key species include the giant nyatoh (Palaquiumspecies) and kenari (Canariumodontophyllum).
+Strangler figs (Ficus species) are distinct elements of tropical forests.
+These plants typically wind themselves around their host tree, eventually covering and killing it.
+The size of their trunk can be truly awesome – the total circumference of a single mature strangler fig, including all its stems, can be over 10 metres.
+The fruit from these trees are a major food source for many animals.

 Other large mammals of these forests include a Sumatran rhinoceros subspecies (Dicerorhinus sumatrensis harrissoni) and the Borneo pygmy elephant (Elephas maximus borneensis).

 Down on the ground and along the branches, some of the region's smaller mammals scurry about - including the mountain treeshrew (Tupaia montana), the Bornean black-banded squirrel (Callosciurus orestes) and Whitehead's pygmy squirrel (Exilisciurus whiteheadi).

 The Dipterocarps – a family of giants